tonykoval/computed-columns/README.md

 * Numeric data validation.
 * Hidden columns format validation.

-## development
+## Development
 See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) for instructions setting up your development environment.
-Once you have completed that, use the following npm tasks.
+Once you have completed that, use the following yarn scripts.

+  - `yarn kbn bootstrap`

+    Install dependencies and crosslink Kibana and all projects/plugins.

+    > ***IMPORTANT:*** Use this script instead of `yarn` to install dependencies when switching branches, and re-run it whenever your dependencies change.

-  - `npm start`
+  - `yarn start`

-    Start kibana and have it include this plugin

-  - `npm start -- --config kibana.yml`

-    You can pass any argument that you would normally send to `bin/kibana` by putting them after `--` when running `npm start`
+    Start kibana and have it include this plugin.
+You can pass any arguments that you would normally send to `bin/kibana`

+      ```
+      yarn start --elasticsearch.url http://localhost:9220
+      ```

-  - `npm run build`
+  - `yarn build`

-    Build a distributable archive
+    Build a distributable archive of your plugin.

-  - `npm run test:browser`
+  - `yarn test:browser`

-    Run the browser tests in a real web browser
+    Run the browser tests in a real web browser.

-  - `npm run test:server`
+  - `yarn test:server`

-    Run the server tests using mocha
+    Run the server tests using mocha.

-For more information about any of these commands run `npm run ${task} -- --help`.
+For more information about any of these commands run `yarn ${task} --help`.
+For a full list of tasks checkout the `package.json` file, or run `yarn run`.